 We know what you're thinking.
 Miranda has no real life experience to speak of (hello, she's been on the isle since she was a baby), so her judgment is questionable at best.

-OK, we admit that Miranda is pretty naïve, but that's part of what makes such an endearing figure.
-In the play, she represents the guileless innocence of youth and, when she falls in love Ferdinand, her romantic union is the thing that will bring together Prospero and his former enemy, the King of Naples.
+Okay, we admit that Miranda is pretty naïve, but that's part of what makes her such an endearing figure.
+In the play, she represents the guileless innocence of youth and, when she falls in love with Ferdinand, her romantic union is the thing that will bring together Prospero and his former enemy, the King of Naples.

 Miranda's most important personal qualities might be her ability to feel empathy and amazement.
 When we first meet her, she's frantically begging her father to have pity on the passengers of the storm-tossed ship, which is more than we can say for Prospero (1.1.).
 In fact, she's so worked up that Prospero assures her "Be collected. / No more amazement.
 Tell your piteous heart / There's no harm done" (1.2.14-16).

 To be amazed in Shakespeare's day literally meant to be taken with terror—the word comes from how one would feel when facing a labyrinth, a literal maze.
 You'd be a bit scared, but maybe you'd be taken over by the wonder of this unknown thing, and brave enough to go into it anyway.
 Amazement might be the most fitting word for this girl—as she faces the unknown bravely, armed with her good courage and big heart, she finds innocent wonder and delight.